General Manager

 Katherine Sivieng

-Katherine currently works as the Finance Director of Social Ventures Australia.
 Katherine is a finance professional whose experience includes accounting, audit, reporting, risk, operations and management.
+Katherine most recently worked as the Finance Director of Social Ventures Australia.
 She has previously worked at the Sydney Opera House and Australian Broadcasting Corporation, as well at Deloitte in Sydney and the Royal Bank of Scotland in London.
 Katherine is passionate about the role of the Arts, storytelling and community in society.
 Her personal projects include co-founding, organising and teaching at community dance events.
 She is a Chartered Accountant and holds a Bachelor of Arts and Commerce from the University of Sydney.